roscoestar/roscoestar.github.io/_posts/2019-11-13-aquatic-reptiles.markdown

 ![aquatic-22](/assets/images/posts/aquatic-22.jpg)

 Above: A Galapagos marine iguana eating algae.
 I sort of have to agree with Charles Darwin’s nickname for them, “imps of darkness”.
+I wonder if Godzilla's face and texture was inspired at all by these creatures.

 #### Sea Snakes
 Snakes diverged from other lizards in the early Late Cretaceous and almost immediately some of them took to the water.